 Loaded tanker runs aground on Columbia River

-The Coast Guard responded to a Panamanian-flagged tanker that ran aground on the Columbia River near Skamokawa, about 70 miles downriver from Vancouver.
+The 557-foot vessel Argent Cosmos lost its fuel pump and ran aground at 6:30 a.m.
+Thursday.
 A Coast Guard helicopter flew over the vessel at 9 a.m. and found no signs of pollution.

 Comments